 Helping children with a range of conditions, including complex medical conditions, gain independence in their ability to perform the tasks of daily living

-Pediatric occupational therapy at Johns Hopkins All Children’s Hospital helps children gain independence and promotes development of fine motor skills, sensory motor skills, and visual motor skills that children need to function and socialize in their home, school, play, and community environments.
-In the case of an injury or debilitating illness, our services focus on rehabilitating children, allowing them to return to their daily routines at their highest level of function.
+The Occupational Therapy program at Johns Hopkins All Children’s Hospital helps children with a wide range of conditions gain independence in their daily activities.
+We work with them to develop the fine motor skills, sensory motor skills and visual motor skills that they need to function and socialize at home, school, play and community environments.
+For patients with injury or debilitating illness, we focus on helping them return to their daily routines at their highest level of function.

 - Autism related disorders

 - Brachial plexus injuries

 - Cardiac conditions

 - Congenital diaphragmatic hernia